Descendant log Gromov-Witten invariants for toric varieties and tropical curves: Tropical curves

 \begin{rmk} \begin{enumerate} \item A typical example for a superabundant $g=1$, $n=2$ curve with no contracted edges is the following curve supported on a line (a sequence of a weight $2$ edge, double edge, weight $2$ edge): \xymatrix{ \ar@{-}^2[r]^(-.15){}="a"^(1.15){}="b" \ar@{-} "a";"b" &\bullet \ar@{=}[r]^(-.1){}="a"^(1.1){}="b" \ar@{=} "a";"b" &\bullet \ar@{-}^2[r]^(-.15){}="a"^(1.15){}="b" \ar@{-} "a";"b" &}

 \item Mikhalkin provides an example for a superabundant tropical immersion for $n=2, g=22$, \cite[Rem.
 2.25]{Mi} based on Pappus theorem.
 An $n=2$, $g=3$ superabundant immersion is given in \cite[Example~3.10]{GM07}. \item Superabundant curves of any higher genus can be generated from genus zero curves by attaching self-adjacent edges (or similarly, by replacing an unmarked trivalent vertex by a triangle of edges, or by inserting curves like from (1) above into edges with weight greater than $1$).
-Since we generally want to avoid superabundancy, this observation is particularly problematic if $n\ge 3$ because then the expected dimension $d^{\trop}_{g,m,\Delta}$ (see \eqref{GeneralDimension}) increases or (for $n=3$) stays the same as we decrease $g$.
+Since we generally want to avoid superabundancy, this observation is particularly problematic if $n\ge 3$ because then the expected dimension $d^{\trop}_{g,\Delta}$ (see \eqref{GeneralDimension}) increases or (for $n=3$) stays the same as we decrease $g$.
 Hence, given some fixed constraints to be met for some degree (constraints and degrees will be introduced below), it should be at least as easy to find curves satisfying these constraints in genus zero as in higher genus, and then from such curves we can attach self-adjacent edges (or apply the other modifications we just described) to increase the genus.
-One therefore expects that for $n\geq 3$ and $g>0$, superabundant curves are abundant. \end{enumerate} \end{rmk}
+One therefore expects that for $n\geq 3$ and $g>0$, superabundant curves are abundant. \item For $n=2$, increasing $g$ by $1$ only increases the expected dimension $d^{\trop}_{g,\Delta}$ by $1$.
+So if one considers a rigid collection of conditions for given $g>0$ and $\Delta$ and then forgets a $\psi$-class (i.e., decreases one of the $s_i$'s in \eqref{PsiTropDfn} below by $1$), one would expect there to be a $0$-dimensional collection of curves of genus $g-1$ which satisfy the modified conditions.
+Given such a genus $g-1$ curve, one could then insert a self-adjacent edge at the vertex where the psi-class was forgotten to get a superabundant curve of the desired genus which satisfies the original collection of conditions (these are not tropical immersions, so Prop. \ref{SuperabundantLemma} does not apply).
+So even in dimension $2$, it seems that higher-genus counts with $\psi$-class insertions will typically involve the appearance of superabundant curves, as previously noted in \cite[Appx.~B]{Bou}.
+However, in at least some cases, the contributions of the superabundant curves is trivial, e.g., for stationary invariants of Hirzebruch surfaces according to \cite[Thm.
+3.9]{CJMR2}. \end{enumerate} \end{rmk}